securitytxt/security-txt/draft-foudil-securitytxt.md

 contained in the file.
 If the "security.txt" file looks suspicious or compromised, it should not be used.

+When used for incident response, implementors should be aware that the "security.txt" file itself maybe compromised as part of the incident being reported.
+In such cases, additional methods of verifying trust would be needed such as out of band mechanisms including the trust path for the PGP signature, DNS-based approaches, etc.

+## Redirects {#redirects}

 When retrieving the file and any resources referenced in the file, researchers should record any redirects since they can lead to a different domain or IP address controlled by an attacker.
 Further inspections of such redirects is recommended before using the information contained within the file.

 ## Incorrect or Stale Information {#stale}